-- The 10% extra tax on early withdrawals from IRAs and qualified retirement plans shall not apply to distributions of up to \$100,000 related to coronavirus: - o These are distributions made in 2020 to an individual diagnosed with COVID-19 or whose spouse or dependent is diagnosed with COVID-19 or for an individual who experiences adverse financial consequences as a result of being quarantined, - o furloughed, or laid off due to such virus or is unable to work due to lack of child care or closing or reduced hours of his or her own business. - Such amounts can be repaid to the retirement plan over a three-year period; - If not repaid, the regular tax on the distribution can be paid over a three-year period; - Certain coronavirus-related loans up to \$100,000 from defined contribution plans are not treated as distributions and the repayment of such loans is extended.
+- The 10% extra tax on early withdrawals from IRAs and qualified retirement plans shall not apply to distributions of up to \$100,000 related to coronavirus: - These are distributions made in 2020 to an individual diagnosed with COVID-19 or whose spouse or dependent is diagnosed or who experiences adverse financial consequences as a result of being quarantined, furloughed, or laid off due to such virus or is unable to work due to lack of child care or closing or reduced hours of his or her own business. - Such amounts can be repaid to the retirement plan over a three-year period; - If not repaid, the regular tax on the distribution can be paid over a three-year period; - Certain coronavirus-related loans up to \$100,000 from defined contribution plans are not treated as distributions and the repayment of such loans is extended.